 2. Second, you need some type of observation program.
 Companies with first rate safety programs introduce an observation process, with management and workers' input, to watch out for at risk behaviors.
 There needs to be teamwork.
 The best companies, safety-wise, encourage workers on the floor to perform safety observations on a peer to peer basis and also accompany the supervisor and safety director on their rounds.
-Those observed committing at risk behaviors aren't disciplined but are part of a discussion on have to correct the observed at risk behavior.
+Those observed committing at risk behaviors are not disciplined but are part of a discussion on how to correct the observed at risk behavior.
 This process develops "habit strength" for safe behaviors.
 This is not an audit program but a behavioral observation process that includes both employees and management in the process.
 Observing employees to assure they know how to do their job and have the tools necessary to perform their tasks safely.
-Your looking for gaps in the system and at the same time your reinforcing safe behaviors and intervening when at risk behaviors are observed.
+You are looking for gaps in the system and at the same time you are reinforcing safe behaviors and intervening when at risk behaviors are observed.
 See stages three and four above.
-Remember that habit strength can be lost under stress and who doesn't have some level of stress these days.
+Remember that habit strength can be lost under stress and who does not have some level of stress these days.
 So observations are not enough to deal with all the behavioral issues particularly those actions taken out of habit or are unintended.

 3. Third, employees need advanced safety skills and safety awareness.
-In order for all the aforementioned points to be truly successful, employees need to be taught the right "skills" in order for them to be able to keep themselves safe when the system breaks down and in any situation home, work or play.
+In order for all the aforementioned points to be truly successful, employees need to be taught the right "skills" in order for them to be able to keep themselves and others safe when the system breaks down and in any situation at home, work or play.
 Without safety skills the system will continue to fail under stress because some will loose the habit strength developed through observations.
 This is what was missing in the five stages.
-We don't expect that if a would-be golfer reads the golf rule book that he will automatically be a better golfer.
+We do not expect that if a would-be golfer reads the golf rule book that he will automatically be a better golfer.
 They need practical, relevant and easy to understand skills to manage themselves effectively.
+We can build a safety culture from the bottom up.
+Employees looking out for each other just like we watch out for our families.
+Employees recognizing when the system is broken or rendered ineffective sooner.

-World class safety performance is not just the dream of some wide eyed college graduate or recently appointed Safety Manager.
+World class safety performance (safety culture) is not just the dream of some wide eyed college graduate or recently appointed Safety Manager.
 World class safety performance is a very real possibility.
 Wouldn't it be wonderful if your company was the benchmark company by which others in your industry measure their safety performance?

-3 Attributes to World Class Safety ©
+3 Attributes to World Class Safety $\ensuremath{\mathbb{C}}$